Bhagya Vastu | Premium Astrology & Vastu Consultation

 7

-Finishing with Directional Intelligence: Select materials, colors, and finishes appropriate to each zone.
+Finishing with Directional Intelligence: Select materials, colours, and finishes appropriate to each zone.
 Place furniture and fixtures according to directional guidelines.

 8